Panzerschrek/U-00DC-Sprache/README.md

 ### Documentation

-Documentation is available here: [russian](https://panzerschrek.github.io/U-00DC-Sprache-site/docs/ru/contents.html), [english](https://panzerschrek.github.io/U-00DC-Sprache-site/docs/en/contents.html).
+Documentation is available here: [english](https://panzerschrek.github.io/U-00DC-Sprache-site/docs/en/contents.html), [russian](https://panzerschrek.github.io/U-00DC-Sprache-site/docs/ru/contents.html).
+The language itself is described in details, other components have basic, but not very deep documentation.
+Additionally there are some basic usage [examples](source/examples/README.md).

 ### How to build

+A modern C++ compiler (clang, GCC, MSVC) is required for building the project.
+CMake and Ninja are also necessary.

 #### Option 0 - build with LLVM sources.
-* Download LLVM sources [here](https://github.com/llvm/llvm-project/releases/) (llvm 17.0.6 is used in this project).
+* Download LLVM sources [here](https://github.com/llvm/llvm-project/releases/) (version 17.0.6 is used in this project).
 * Run cmake for *source/CMakeLists.txt* and generate project for your favorite IDE or build system.
 You must set *LLVM_SRC_DIR* in cmake arguments.
 * In order to speed-up the build you may disable building of unnecessary targets via *LLVM_TARGETS_TO_BUILD* cmake variable.
 For example set it to *X86* only.
 * It is recommended to disable LLVM tests and benchmarks.
 See LLVM documentation for more information.